War of the Armenian Succession (201–200 BC): Yervand's attempts to capture Artaxias and the abandonment of Mesopotamia

-Many times he sent people to Smbat, asking, "Why are you suffering so much for nothing?
+Many times, he sent people to Smbat, asking, "Why are you suffering so much for nothing?
 You are being deceived by the mother-in-law and are raising that child against me?"
 He received unpleasant answers.
 At that time, Yervand sent people to Bayberd and massacred the brave men defending the fortress, and took Smbat's daughters captive and locked them in the Ani fortress in not bad conditions.
 Through the efforts of Yervand, Smbat, having been treated with contempt and hostility by the Parthian elite, was forced to leave Parthia and enter service in the army of Seleucid Antiochus III.

-During the reign of Vespasian and Titus, Yervand left Mesopotamia to the Romans, turned them to his side and no longer felt threatened from this side.
-From this time on, Armenian rule disappeared from Mesopotamia, and Yervand paid even greater taxes than Armenia.
-And the Roman agents equipped the city of Edessa in every way, establishing treasuries there for the taxes that they collected from Armenia, Mesopotamia and Assyria.
+During the reign of Vespasian and Titus, Yervand left Mesopotamia to the Romans, turned them to his side, and no longer felt threatened from this side.
+From this time on, Armenian rule disappeared from Mesopotamia, and Yervand paid even higher taxes than Armenia did.
+And the Roman agents equipped the city of Edessa in every way, establishing treasuries there to receive the taxes they collected from Armenia, Mesopotamia, and Assyria.
 They also gathered all the courts there and founded two schools: one local Assyrian and the other Greek.
 They transferred the tax office there, as well as the court of justice that was located in the Pontic city of Sinop.

 Smbat's petitions to the Persian ministers to place Artashes on the paternal throne

-When Artaxerxes grew up, and his nurse Smbat showed many deeds of courage and bravery, the Aryan ministers, sympathizing with him, interceded with the king to grant him whatever reward he asked.
-The king agreed and said to the ministers: "Find out what that brave man wants."
+When Artaxias reached adulthood and Smbat had demonstrated his valor, the court ministers interceded with the king to grant him whatever reward he asked for.
+The king agreed and said to the ministers, "Find out what that brave man wants".
 They said: "Immortal benefactor, Smbat does not want anything else, but only that you establish in his kingdom your blood relative and relative Artaxerxes, the son of Sanatruk, who is deprived of his kingdom."
 The king agreed.
 He gave Smbat the hand of the Assyrian army and the troops of Atrpatakan, so that they could take Artaxerxes and establish him on the throne of his homeland.